 Easily affected by criticism

-It’s said that they work very diligently in order to avoid at criticism if at possible.
-But this desire to please can be unhealthy, as it can cause you to sacrifice of yourself too much for the sake of others.
+It’s said that they work very diligently in order to avoid criticism if possible.
+But this desire to please can be unhealthy, as it can cause you to sacrifice yourself too much for the sake of others.